About the asmcli

 option.
 In the Anthos Service Mesh documentation, we refer to these files as

-asmcli for new installations or upgrades of Anthos Service Mesh on the
+Anthos Service Mesh installations on the list of

-Not all features are available on the platforms outside of Google Cloud.
-For example, Anthos Service Mesh certificate authority (Mesh CA) isn't supported on Anthos clusters on AWS or Amazon EKS.
+However, not all features are available on the platforms outside of Google Cloud.
 For details, see In-cluster control plane supported features.